GG-off/ns/README.md

-'ns' stands for 'new script'
+# 'ns' stands for 'new script'

-it creates a new standard executable shell script, open it in xed and ask for execution.
+it creates a new standard executable shell script then opens it in xed and asks for execution.

 usage : '$ ns new_script_name_without_spaces'